Continuous Queries

 elementId(i) AS IncidentId, i.severity AS IncidentSeverity, i.description AS IncidentDescription

-clauses of the query describe a pattern that identifies all Employees located in Buildings within Regions where there are active Incidents of type ’environmental’ that have a severity level of ‘critical’ or ‘extreme’.
-This means that any combination of correctly connected nodes with the required property values should be included in the query result.
+The MATCH and WHERE clauses describe a pattern that identifies all Employees located in Buildings within Regions where there are active Incidents of type ’environmental’ with severity level ‘critical’ or ’extreme’.
+Any combination of correctly connected nodes with the required property values is included in the query result.

-clause of the query generates output containing the name and email address of the at risk employee and their manager, as well as details about the incident and the region in which it is located.
+The RETURN clause generates output containing the name and email address of the at-risk employee and their manager, plus incident and region details.
 This defines the schema for results generated by the Continuous Query.

-When the above Continuous Query is first run, there are no results that satisfy the query, because there are no Incidents in the data.
-But as soon as an extreme severity Forest Fire Incident in Southern California is added to the database, as follows:
+When the above Continuous Query first runs, there are no results because there are no Incidents in the data.
+But as soon as an extreme severity Forest Fire Incident in Southern California is added:

-The query would generate the following output showing that two records (for employees Bob and Claire) now meet the query criteria and have been added to the query result:
+The query generates output showing that two records (for employees Bob and Claire) now meet the query criteria and have been added to the result:

 {